ruslan-kl/defme.xyz/content/post/frequentist-vs-bayesian/index.md

 ### Changing Hypotheses

 Here is an interesting phenomenon.
-We have seen that there is not enough evidence to reject that 21 out of 50 infected children come from a distribution with the probability 0.5.
+We have seen that there is not enough evidence to reject the hypothesis that 21 out of 50 infected children come from a distribution with the probability of success 0.5.
 What will happen if we change the hypothesis but keep the idea somewhat similar.
 Is there enough evidence to claim that the population proportion is greater than 0.4?

 * $H_0$: the probability of MTCT of HIV is 40%, $P(\text{MTCT})=0.4$;
 * $H_A$: the probability of MTCT of HIV is greater than 40%, $P(\text{MTCT})>0.4$;